 – I didn’t.

-The horn of a car honks across the nearby horizon, a shorter one follows suit.
+The horn of a car honks across the nearby horizon, and a shorter one follows suit.
 Gloria takes another puff from her cigarette.
 Thomas follows.

 – I saw you arriving with a friend, a male friend?